Giving Back - Our donation to ADL, Words to Action

 I am the grandchild of holocaust survivors.
 My mother was born in Germany after the war and moved to the United States when she was two.
 This truth has always been an important piece of my identity, and something I often share with my children.
 The thought that I now have to explain that anti-semitism remains in our lives today is disturbing.

 Our store, Peace Love Light, is not just about selling Judaica, but has also been doing its part to support different causes.
-In 2018 we donated 100% of the profits from our Peace Love Light candle to the Tree of Life Synagogue in Pittsburgh, and since 2019 we have donated a minimum of 10% of ALL Peace Love Light profits to causes to support our namesake, with a large percentage of donations going to the Anti-Defamation League’s Word to Action Program.
-In 2020, we have also donated to Feeding America to help food banks respond to Covid-19.
+In 2018 we donated 100% of the profits from our Peace Love Light candle to the Tree of Life Synagogue in Pittsburgh, and since 2019 we have donated to causes to support our namesake, with a large percentage of donations going to the Anti-Defamation League’s Word to Action Program.
+In 2020 & 2021, we have also donated to Feeding America to help food banks respond to Covid-19.

 The Anti-Defamation League (ADL) is a 100+ year old global anti-hate organization whose long-standing commitment is to secure justice and fair treatment for all people.
 ADL’s long-term commitment to fighting anti-Semitism and fighting for fair treatment for all people provides the context for all its anti-bias and anti-Semitism initiatives.